csd-was-taken/Webbed-Site/README.md

 * Link to websites of my friends
 * Add a list of media recommendations
 * mirror browser exploits to hack game consoles, because why not
+* RSS feed for when the website updates